mjopenglsdl/Small2D_SDL/README.md

 * Move and jump the player
 * Basic collision detection

+My Short Plans:
+* Make UI element code more reusable (inheritance)
+* MVC architecture
+* Player jump
+* Put element into a list(ie. vector), relevant functions will be called automatically
+* Remove the namespace that I used before

 I hope this will help you learn the basic ideas behind game development.
 Any support would be highly appreciated :-)